Friedrichs Learning: Weak Solutions of Partial Differential Equations via Deep Learning: Numerical Experiments

+First of all, the restarting strategy as introduced at the end of section \ref{sec:DL} for pre-training the base function is employed.
+The special network structure satisfying the Dirichlet boundary conditions for solution DNN $\phi_s$ is constructed as

+where $b(\Bx)$ satisfies the boundary condition which also can be regarded as an initial guess; $h(\Bx)=0$ on the Dirichlet boundary.
+We observe that if $b(\Bx)$ is closer to the true solution, it is easier to train a generic DNN $\hat{\phi}_ s$ to obtain the solution DNN $\phi_s$ that approximates the true solution more accurately.
+Therefore, after a few rounds of outer iterations in the original Friedrichs learning, we obtain a rough solution DNN, which can be served as a better $b$ function in \eqref{eqn:b} to construct a new solution DNN.
+After that, we will continue training to obtain a more accurate solution.

-Second, the choice of $b(x,y)$ above actually makes Friedrichs learning more challenging to train.
-The true solutions are discontinuous along the characteristic line, the blue line in Figure \ref{sample3}, and $b(x,y)$ is discontinuous along the orange line in Figure \ref{sample3}.
-Hence, to make the solution DNN $\phi_s$ in \eqref{discontinuous_network_autofill} approximate the true solution well, the DNN $\hat{\phi}_s$ in \eqref{discontinuous_network_autofill} needs to learn these two lines automatically and should be approximately discontinuous along these two lines.
-As shown by Figure \ref{3D_disconti_approxslu}, the solution DNN $\phi_s$ has a configuration similar to the true solution in Figure \ref{3D_disconti_exactslu}, which means that Friedrichs learning has successfully learned these two lines.
+Secondly, we choose $b(x,y)$ to be discontinuous along a random line rather than the true discontinuous line of the exact solution.
+This could be a reasonable reproduction of the real application scenarios.
+Indeed, our choice of $b(x,y)$ above actually makes the problem more challenging.
+The true solution is discontinuous along the characteristic line, the blue line in Figure \ref{sample_dis}, and $b(x,y)$ is discontinuous along the orange line in Figure \ref{sample_dis}.
+Hence, to make the solution DNN $\phi_s$ in \eqref{discontinuous_network_autofill} approximate the true solution well, one algorithm needs to find and correct these two lines automatically and the DNN $\hat{\phi}_s$ in \eqref{discontinuous_network_autofill} should be approximately discontinuous along these two lines.
+As shown by Figure \ref{2D_disconti_diff}, with Friedrichs learning the solution DNN $\phi_s$ has a configuration similar to the true solution in Figure \ref{3D_disconti_exactslu}, which means that it has successfully learned these two lines.
+This feature can be significant because no prior knowledge of the discontinuity of the exact solution is needed during the training, as long as the boundary condition is satisfied.

-Third, to facilitate the convergence of the solution DNN, the test DNN $\phi_t$ should be large along these two lines in response to emphasize the error of the solution DNN $\phi_s$, which can make the gradient descent change the configuration of $\phi_s$ near these two lines more dramatically than other places.
-As shown in Figure \ref{3D_disconti_test}, the test DNN has a larger magnitude near these two lines agreeing with the expected functionality of the test DNN.
+Thirdly, we can observe the mechanism of Friedrichs learning from Figure \ref{2D_disconti_test}, where the test DNN $\phi_t$ surges and has a larger magnitude near these two lines to emphasize the error of the solution DNN $\phi_s$.
+It can make the update of the configuration of $\phi_s$ more focused on these two lines than other places, which in turn facilitates the expected convergence of the solution DNN.

-To compare Friedrichs learning and the classical least squares minimization in the strong form, we conduct comparative experiments with very similar hyper-parameters shown in Table \ref{tab:discontinous-LS}.
-We set the solution DNN as ResNet with Tanh activation function to guarantee the differentiability.
-After $50000$ iterations we got a solution with a $3.446e-2$ $L^2$ relative error.